yoonjin09/alpha_6/README.md

       place the stone where can stop opponent's build and link ally's stones

 the input syntax for the program is x1 y1 x2 y2.

+todo:
+  unify 1~19 and 0~18
+  option: ctrl+z
+  dealing with wrong input: receive new input or continue without wrong input
+  option: input 0~5 red stones which blocks the space only